 Corporate identity No. 556374-8309

 The name of the company is NIBE Industrier AB.
-The company is public (publ).
+The company is publicly traded (publ).

 § 2 Registered office